Highways Funding

 The main sources of funding are central government and local government.

-Local roads make up 97.5 per cent of the country’s roads and their maintenance is the responsibility of local authorities.
-In England, council’s funding for maintenance comes from a range of sources, including the Department for Transport (DfT), the Department for Levelling Up, Housing and Communities (previously known as the Ministry of Housing, Communities and Local Government), Environment Agency grants and regional growth funding, as well as local authorities’ own sources.
+Local roads make up 97.3 per cent of roads in England and Wales and their maintenance is the responsibility of local authorities.
+In England, council’s funding for maintenance comes from a range of sources, including the Department for Transport (DfT), the Ministry of Housing, Communities and Local Government and local authorities’ own sources.

-Click here for more information about funding allocations for local highways maintenance.
+Click here for more information about funding allocations for local highways maintenance in England.

-The Strategic Road Network (SRN), which includes motorways and major trunk routes is the responsibility of the National Highways, with funding from central government.
+The Strategic Road Network (SRN) in England, which includes motorways and major trunk routes is the responsibility of the National Highways, with funding from central government.
 More information is available here.

 Additional information about funding can also be found at RoadFile.